sueswe/rubyopcontoolset/README.md

 ### Installing the tools to ${HOME}/bin

-You may or may not now copy the scripts to your HOME/bin - directory with:
+You may or may not copy the scripts to your HOME/bin - directory with:

 ~~~
 rake